Lo Ming-yau

 Lo Ming-yau (1900–1967) or Luo Mingyou was a Hong Kong entrepreneur and filmmaker, and a pioneer of Chinese cinema.
 His uncle Lo Wen-kan (羅文榦, Luo Wengan) was a major politician during the early Republican period.

 Lo Ming-yau founded the Hwa Peh Film Company (華北電影公司) in Beijing in 1927.
 In 1930, Hwa Peh Film Company merged with Lai Man-Wai's China Sun Motion Picture Company and a few other companies in Shanghai to become United Photoplay Service, one of the biggest film studios in China.

+In 1936 Lo Ming-yau was forced to withdraw from United Photoplay Service and later made his living as a Christian priest.